keu/docs/astro/cloud-ide/quickstart.md

   :::info

-  SQL cell query results are stored as temporary tables in the database you're querying.
-The schema field in your connection object determines where these end up.
-Astronomer recommends setting this field to `TMP_ASTRO` for easy cleanup.
+  SQL cell query results are stored in XComs and are not accessible outside of your data pipeline.
+To save the results of a SQL query, run it in a SQL warehouse cell.
+See [Run SQL](cloud-ide/run-sql.md).

   :::

 4. Optional.
 Click **Test Connection**.
 The Astro Cloud IDE runs a quick connection test and returns a status message.
 You can still create the connection if the test is unsuccessful.